 Request procurement by submitting the order form.

-The buyer can prepare by thinking about the requirements that can be placed on the product / service and also inform themselves about what is on the market without taking in any quotes or starting any negotiations with suppliers.
-If there are materials such as product sheets, requirements specifications or the like, it can be attached to the order form.
+The buyer can prepare by thinking about the requirements that can be placed on the product / service and also inform themselves about what suppliers on the market can offer.

 Allow yourself plenty of time

 Remember that a procurement takes time.
 For example, it takes about three months to complete the tender documents.
 There is also a statutory requirement for a minimum of 10-30 days of advertising depending on the value of the procurement.
 The estimated time from the receipt of a request until the procurement is completed is between 3 and 8 months.

 - The buyer investigates their needs and makes a market analysis for the product or service.

 - Request procurement by submitting the order form according to routines on the following page, request procurement.

 - After the request has been received, a responsible procurement officer is appointed, who contacts the buyer and books an appointment for a first meeting.

 - Work on the tender documents will begin.
 The Procurement officer is responsible for requirements on the supplier and contract terms and the buyer is responsible for the product-specific requirements.

 - When the tender documents are ready, the procurement is announced.
 The advertising time depends on the value of the procurement.